zimmerle/dnscom/README.md

 ## Server

 This package provides an elementary but expandable server that is capable of loading plugins to process the queries payload.
-Look at a plugin example here: (plugins example)[plugins/example].
+Look at a plugin example here: [plugins example](plugins/).
 If no plugin is loaded, the server will dump the query payload in the stdout.
 As illustrated in the example below.

 ![DNSCON](asciicast.gif)